jlescalonap/project-cost-estimator-api/README.md

 DevsWorth API is a specialized backend solution designed to streamline project cost estimation.
 It uses an advanced algorithm to calculate software development costs based on variable complexity, developer seniority, and regional economic factors.

-This repository demonstrates enterprise-grade practices using a modern Node.js stack.

 ## Tech Stack

 - **Core:** NestJS (Node.js), TypeScript